-1. Provision Of Services
+1. Provision of Services

 1.1.
-Efficient, Honest, Transparent And Fair
+Efficient, honest, transparent and fair

-Your role at East West Insurance Brokers Pty Ltd T/as ShieldCover (EWIB/ShieldCover), as an insurance intermediary, is to provide advice and guidance to enable clients to make informed decisions about their insurance.
+Your role at East West Insurance Brokers Pty Ltd (EWIB/ShieldCover), as an insurance intermediary, is to provide advice and guidance to enable clients to make informed decisions about their insurance.